davidlaprade/davidlaprade.github.io/_posts/2024-05-08-medical-records.md

 it.
 You should consider doing it too.

 My grandparents weren’t alone in omitting their medical records.
-Almost everyone does it.
+Almost everyone does.
 A friend who practices estate law told me that his partner, who has been writing wills for 30 years, has only had medical records come up once.
 And only then because the children in the family didn’t talk and the father needed to make sure all of the kids were informed of a consequential medical condition